Tech Blog

 But the proxy software was not the problem.
 The same kind of issue could have shown up on a direct-to-database path with enough short-lived connections and the same firewall behavior in the middle.

-That told us the path mattered.
-It did not prove the service at the end of the path was failing.
+That made the network path part of the investigation.
+It did not prove that the service at the end of the path was failing.

 The application error was a MySQL connection timeout: